codacy/codacy-clang-tidy/docs/description/cppcoreguidelines-special-member-functions.md

 .. option:: AllowMissingMoveFunctions

-When set to `1` (default is `0`), this check doesn’t flag classes which define no move operations at all.
+When set to `1` (default is `0`), this check doesn't flag classes which define no move operations at all.
 It still flags classes which define only one of either move constructor or move assignment operator.
-With this option enabled, the following class won’t be flagged:
+With this option enabled, the following class won't be flagged:

 .. code-block:: c++